Personal possessions may hold some of the most incredible memories, and others are just collecting dust.

 - Pawn Shops

-Less is More
+Less Is More

-I’ve since learned that if we pretend that we don’t have closets, shelving, garages and basements to store stuff then we bring less into our house.
+I’ve since learned that if we pretend we don’t have closets, shelving, garages and basements to store stuff, we bring less into our house.